 You are more prone to catch a cold during pregnancy as your immune system is suppressed.
 When you are pregnant, your body’s natural immune system cannot distinguish a growing fetus from a virus or any other foreign entity and may target the fetus through antibodies.
 So that the fetus is safe against such an attack, the immune system lowers its defense mechanism and prevents that from happening (3).

 However, though this immunosuppressioni XReduced efficacy of the immune system’s natural ability to fight infections and diseases that can lead to major health concerns. protects the fetus from attack from within, it leaves you more susceptible to viral infections such as the cold and the flu.
 And while the virus cannot reach the womb, you may feel all the symptoms and discomfort associated with a cold.
-So let’s see how you can get some relief with simple home remedies for cold during pregnancy.
+So let’s see how you can get some relief and improve your pregnancy health with simple and safe remedies for cold during pregnancy.

 7 Most Effective Home Remedies For Cold During Pregnancy

 Staying hydrated is important in pregnancy and even more important if you have a cold during this period.
 Hydration may help to thin out mucus and reduce congestion.
 In addition, a study showed that drinking warm liquids may bring relief from runny nose, sore throat, chilliness, fatigue, sneezing, and cough.
 By contrast, drinks at room temperature can provide relief only from a runny nose, cough, and sneezing (4).
 You can stay adequately hydrated and get relief from a stuffy nose by drinking 8-12 cups of lukewarm/ hot water and other warm beverages.